shsagir/play-area-sync/docs/craft-3-tune.md

 Your fortrabbit App comes with a predefined App Name and an URL like https://{{appname}}.frb.io — which is good for testing.
 At some point you will very likely add your own domains.
 For general information on how to that here, please see our [domains article](/domains).
 For Craft make sure to have set your domains root path to "/web" folder.
 Craft CMS usually plays well with any domain, as long as you have used the "@web" prefix in your settings and templates.

+You can also add multiple domains.
+From the fortrabbit side, just point them to the Apps root path, configure routing and display of contents withing Craft CMS and/or use additional [htaccess rules](/htaccess).

 ### Domain license

 The Craft CMS license is limited to a single domain, which means you can only access the Craft CP with one domain - otherwise you'll see a warning.
 You can change the domain of a Craft licence as well when for instance you have started with our App URL but now want to use your own domain with your Craft ID — over at https://id.craftcms.com/.